CI Integration & E2E Validation¶

 Coverage Report¶

-Shows the test status across all 15 known deployment configurations:
+Shows test status across all 22 golden-path models:

 📊 CI Coverage Report